Insurable Earnings - Drivers in the Transportation Industry

 Example: Total earnings exceed the maximum

 An Ontario-based employer has a driver considered a worker who had earnings of $75,000 driving in Ontario, and $45,000 driving in Manitoba.
-The employer reported the $75,000 earned in Ontario to the Ontario Board, and $45,000 to the Manitoba Board.
+The employer reported the $75,000 earned in Ontario to the WSIB, and $45,000 to the Manitoba Board.
 The worker’s total gross earnings ($120,000) from all jurisdictions exceeded Ontario’s annual maximum of $85,200 (2015).
 The worker’s total gross earnings are therefore subject to pro-ration under the mileage-based formula.

 The worker drove 60,000 kilometers in Ontario and 40,000 kilometers in Manitoba for a total of 100,000 kilometers.
-The pro-ration is calculated as follows
+The pro-ration is calculated as follows:

 Ontario maximum of $85,200 (2015) multiplied by 60,000KM (Ontario mileage).
 Divided by 100,000KM (mileage in all jurisdictions).
 Driver insurable earnings in Ontario are $51,120.